Designing your own homeschool art curriculum does not need to be overwhelming.

 This is a way in which artists emphasize a certain feature to draw attention to it.

 Unity describes the art as a whole, not unconnected elements or features, but how the artist has used colour, shape, form, rhythm and so on to achieve a unified whole, giving the viewer a comfortable feeling.

 Art can be taught and enjoyed using a variety of different media.
 However, remember that integration is key when designing your homeschool art curriculum, so think of using the different art techniques in context of teaching other subjects.
-For ideas on how to teach using the different media, see Art Techniques
+For ideas on how to teach using the different media in your homeschool, see Art Techniques

 I'm sure I haven't exhausted the list of Art Techniques, but here is a start.
 Would you like to see some described in more detail?
 We have used a variety of these art techniques as we have incorporated homeschool art into various subjects and I have a far more detailed explanation of how to expand on these on this page: Art Techniques